derekgreene/curatr/core/fulltext/README.md

 - Fiction: https://curatr.ucd.ie/data/bl19-fiction-fulltexts.zip (2.5 GB)
 - Non-fiction: https://curatr.ucd.ie/data/bl19-nonfiction-fulltexts.zip (6.3 GB)

 Each archive expands to a top-level `fiction/` or `nonfiction/` folder containing the same four-digit subdirectory structure described above, but restricted to that classification's volumes.
 Since the four-digit subdirectories group volumes by the first four digits of their book ID regardless of classification, the two archives contain different files within subdirectories of the same name (e.g. both include a `0000/` folder, each with a distinct set of volumes) rather than overlapping or conflicting.
-To populate this directory, unzip both archives and merge their contents in, rather than copying the `fiction/`/`nonfiction/` folders in as-is:
+To populate this directory, unzip both archives and merge their contents in the Curatr `core/fulltext/` directory:

 ```
 unzip bl19-fiction-fulltexts.zip